Accelerate and scale innovation

 Without full visibility across its regions, inefficiencies emerged.
 When they took stock of their global innovation community, the firm realized that they had inadvertently funded the same experiment in two different parts of the world.
 Their current tools weren’t helping to smooth out the process either.
 With their innovation framework in one place, learnings in another, and ideation someplace else, it was difficult to keep track of all the tools needed for their innovators to be successful.

-In collaboration with global management consulting firm A.T.
-Kearney, we introduced our client to Conductor, to help them grow and develop innovators with all levels of experience.
-Working together, we enhanced our client’s existing practice and mapped the new protocols to an innovation funnel within Conductor.
+In collaboration with global management consulting firm Kearney, we introduced our customer to Conductor™, to help them grow and develop innovators with all levels of experience.
+Working together, we enhanced our customer’s existing practice and mapped the new protocols to an innovation funnel within Conductor.

-All the required training – from ideation to experimentation – was hosted within Conductor itself, making this phased approach possible.
+All the required training – from ideation to experimentation – was hosted within Conductor, making this phased approach possible.

-Through Academy, Conductor’s fully integrated and interactive learning system, innovators had access to a catalogue of internally created and externally sourced courses and specialties to help move innovators along their journey.
+By integrating with Conductor’s interactive knowledge management app, Academy, innovators had access to a catalogue of internally created and externally sourced courses and specialties to help move innovators along their journey.
 Innovators could enroll in courses on topics like Selling Your Idea and specializations like Mobilizing an Implementation Team, depending on their innovation funnel phase, the theme of their proposed idea, or other criteria.

 As part of their innovation protocol, the firm’s leadership team would issue challenges as an effective call to action for ideas around a particular theme or topic.
 Often, the challenge was to either provide a solution a pressing problem or just to simply inspire out-of-the-box, disruptive thinking.